October 3, 2019

-This article was written in partnership with HSBC Bank Canada.
-Together we thrive.
+#SponsoredContent.
+This article was produced through a paid partnership with HSBC Canada.

 Ever visit a cafe on a Tuesday afternoon and wonder why so many of your fellow patrons are staring diligently at their laptop screens rather than idly chatting with friends?
 The answer is simple: they’re working, or to be more specific, remote working.